 Where to hunt Kudu

 Kudu, an amazing spiral-horned antelope, can be found in many countries of the sub-Saharan Africa.
 There are two species of Kudu: the Greater and the Lesser Kudu.
+Lesser Kudu may be hunted in Tanzania, Uganda and Ethiopia.
 The Greater Kudu, in turn, is divided into a number of subspecies, of which two, East African and Southern, are objects of sport hunting.
-East African Greater Kudu and Lesser Kudu hunting opportunities are limited to Tanzania, while Southern Greater Kudu hunting exist in South Africa, Zimbabwe, Botswana, Mozambique, Namibia, and Zambia.
+East African Greater Kudu hunting opportunities are limited to Tanzania, while Southern Greater Kudu hunting exist in South Africa, Zimbabwe, Botswana, Mozambique, Namibia, and Zambia.
 Trophy books also recognize East Cape Kudu, which is found in the South African province of the same name.
-It’s usually considered that Kudu trophies are bigger in the North of Africa than in the South.
+It’s usually considered that Kudu trophies are bigger in the South of Africa than in the North.

 Few hunters travel as far as Africa to hunt just one antelope; most prefer to pursue a number of “plains game” species such as kudu, impala, warthog, etc., in the course of a 5 to 10 day hunt.
 “Plains game packages” usually start at $3,000, and go up to circa $10,000 for a comprehensive hunt in a remote wilderness area with five to seven iconic animals.
 The average trophy fee for a Kudu is about $1,500, and after daily rates are added, a dedicated Kudu hunt would start at $2,000 or so.
 The most expensive adventures are to be found among the much-coveted old-fashioned safaris of Tanzania that may cost in the mid to high five figures.